-Safety advocates across Washington state are delighted to announce that Governor Jay Inslee will be signing SB 5037 on May 16th, 2017.
-The signing will take place at 3:00 pm at the Washington State Patrol headquarters in Tacoma.
+Safety advocates across Washington state are delighted to announce that Governor Jay Inslee has signed SB 5037 on May 16th, 2017.
+The signing took place at 3:00 pm at the Washington State Patrol headquarters in Tacoma.

 What Is SB 5037?

-SB 5037 is a Washington state bill that would allow courts to charge criminals caught driving under the influence with a felony on their 4th offense within 10 years.
-Current Washington state law does not allow courts to charge repeat offenders with a felony until they are on their 5th DUI charge within 10 years.
+SB 5037 was a Washington state bill that would allow courts to charge criminals caught driving under the influence with a felony on their 4th offense within 10 years.
+Before SB 5037, Washington state law did not allow courts to charge repeat offenders with a felony until they are on their 5th DUI charge within 10 years.

 Why Is SB 5037 Necessary?

-Washington state has one of the most permissive DUI felony laws in the nation.
-Repeat DUI offenders are at very high risk of causing accidents that injure or kill innocent victims.
-This bill gives courts a better set of tools for keeping repeat offenders off the road.
+Washington state had one of the most permissive DUI felony laws in the nation.
+Repeat DUI offenders are at very high risk of causing car accidents that injure or kill innocent victims.
+This bill gave courts a better set of tools for keeping repeat offenders off the road.

 Is SB 5037 Tough On Crime?

 Yes and no. While the bill does make a 4th DUI offense a felony, it reduces the seriousness level of that felony from a level V to a level IV for sentencing purposes.
-Right now, the average felony DUI offender is likely to face between 22 and 29 months in jail.
+Formerly, the average felony DUI offender was likely to face between 22 and 29 months in jail.
 Under the new sentencing requirements, they will be jailed for 13 to 17 months on average.
 After incarceration, they will undergo a 12-month period of supervised community custody.

-Under SB 5037, once a driver has one felony DUI on their record, all future DUI will also be felonies.
+Under the new law, once a driver has one felony DUI on their record, all future DUI will also be felonies.
 This is intended to discourage people with a previous felony DUI on their record from continuing to drive drunk or high.

 Why Reduce The Average Length Of Sentences?